 There are many different uses for wood pellets, from being used as a heating fuel in stoves and boilers to the very popular use of smoking pellets.
 If you’re not familiar with what a pellet is and how they are made, you may be asking yourself the question, ‘do wood pellets go bad?‘ Also, ‘do they have a shelf life?‘ With this post, I hope to answer that question, as its a more complicated question than most people probably think.
 The most basic answer is yes, wood pellets can ‘go bad’.
 However, with this post, I want to talk about the various ways a wood pellet can ‘go bad‘.
 Its also important to understand how to properly protect your pellets to maintain their condition.
 Right!
 Let’s get into this!

 Why Can Cause A Wood Pellet To Go Bad?

 Therefore, if you don’t keep wood pellets dry, they will absorb moisture and expand.
-Once expanded they are no longer pellets, just sawdust, and can no longer be used in pellet stoves, boilers and grills.
+Once expanded, they are no longer pellets, just sawdust, and can no longer be used in pellet stoves, boilers and grills/smokers.

 Wood pellets are fairly durable.
 However, too much rough handling will cause them to break apart and create excessive fines and dust.
-This dust can cause some pellet stoves, boilers and grills to become blocked up.
+This dust can cause some pellet stoves, boilers, and grills to become blocked up.

 Can Traeger Wood Pellets Go Bad?

 However, leaving pellets in the hopper over winter when you’re not using the grill its highly likely they will absorb moisture.
 Therefore at the end of the grilling season, you should empty the pellets out and store them in a sealed plastic bag.
-That way you will be able to use those barbeque pellets again next year no problem.
+That way, you will be able to use those barbeque pellets again next year without a problem.
 The exception to this rule is charcoal pellets which do not absorb water.

 How Do You Stop Wood Pellets Going Bad?